How to maintain a healthy lifestyle during lockdown

 In addition, some people have turned down the offer of vaccination, largely on the basis of unfounded vaccine scare stories.
 While over 1 million healthcare workers with patient-facing roles (about 90% of the total) have been vaccinated, only about 70% of care home workers have accepted vaccination, with even lower levels in areas such as London, where a higher proportion of care home workers are of BAME origin.

-If you are in one of these 4 groups and haven't received an invitation, please contact your GP or the national coronavirus booking line.
+If you are in one of these 4 groups and haven't received an invitation, please contact your GP or the national coronavirus booking line if you live in England.
+You can find out more from the relevant national vaccine booking service if you live in Scotland, Wales or Northern Ireland.
 If you have recently moved, or changed your phone number, make sure that your GP practice has your up-to-date contact information.

 What happens next?